thejeshgn/Ecodiv-responsive/README.md

 ### Description
 This is a modified version of the Eight-Five-Zero template for Zim, which itself is a modified version of the Zero-Five-Eight template.
-The template works in Firefox and Chrome on both the desktop and (my) Android devices.
+The template was tested in Firefox, Explorer 9 and Chrome on the desktop and on Firefox and Chrome on my android devices.

 Like the original Eight-Five-Zero template it helps you to export your Zim notebook as a responsive website that can be viewed in all devices.
 Differences are: